neopets-fixes/neopets_code/README.md

 </b>

 <h2>Update Notes:</h2><br>
+<b>01/12/2021</b> The Quickref option will mess with the sidebar if you choose not to use an optional theme.
+The fix has been updated in the README.md in the Navigation Scripts folder.<p>

 <b>01/11/2021</b> I'm the worst for all of the updates, but the <b>Navigation Scripts</b> have been updated so the Pet Image in the top left of the screen are now a link to Quickref.<p>
  <br>